 This is the German version of gingerbread and anyone who has been to Oktoberfest will be familiar with them.
 Usually heart-shaped biscuits with piped icing to decorate and write some kind of message.
 They come on strings to hang around your neck.
 I’m not such a fan of the actual biscuit but love the look of them all hanging in the lit up stalls.
 So German!

 For my fellow kiwis these are somewhat comparable to a Mallowpuff.
 Delicious flavoured marshmallow filling on a waffle base, cased in chocolate.
 The marshmallow is lighter and creamier than normal and comes in the most amazing variety of flavours such as coconut, Baileys and mocha.
 A real melt in the mouth treat and at only 70c a pop you can try a few flavours!

-- Take the cups.
-If you're looking for something to remember the markets you can take home the glühwein cups (you pay a €2-3 deposit when you buy a drink).
+Take the cups.
+If you're looking for something to remember the markets you can take home the glühwein cups which have a special design for every market every year (you pay a €2-3 deposit when you buy a drink).